wevote/WeVoteServer/README_API_INSTALL.md

     virtualenv venv
     source venv/bin/activate

-We recommend running this within your virtual environment:
+### Running Linux?

-**NOTE: Before beginning on a Linux environment**
+If you are installing on a Linux environment, we recommend the following steps within your virtual environment.
+If you are installing on a Mac or Windows machine, you can skip these steps.

 DO: